Carlton in Lindrick: Geology

+Langold Lake lies on the northernmost edge of the parish, Carlton Lake is to the west of South Carlton.
+There is a small pond in North Carlton close to a recreational ground.

+Land elevation

+The parish is lowest to the east and north east near to Costhorpe and North Carlton from 20 m, rising towards the settlements and north, west and south.
+Carlton village ranges from 21-39 m and Wigthorpe is 35 m.
+The highest natural point is a section by the southern boundary by Peak and Gateford hills, at 70-72 m.
+The overall highest feature is a spoil heap close to Costhorpe and Langold Lake in Langold Country Park at 81 m.

 Toponyms

 "Carlton", a common English place name, derives from the Old English for "kings' town" or "freemen's town".
 "Lindrick", denoting the land of the linden or lime tree is the name of the ancient district, most of which is now in South Yorkshire.

 Places of worship

 St John the Evangelist's Church is an 11th-century late Saxon building with Norman, 15th-century Perpendicular Gothic and 19th-century Gothic Revival additions.
 St John's is the most important surviving Saxon or Saxon-Norman building in Nottinghamshire and a Grade I listed building.
 There is a service every Sunday morning at 10.30.

 The Wesleyan chapel built in Carlton in 1861 now serves Carlton Methodist Church, as part of the Trinity Methodist Circuit.
 A service is held every Sunday at 10.45 am.